 Payroll Tax

-Payroll tax is a state-based tax that employers pay on their total wages bill.
+Payroll tax is a state-based tax that employers pay on their total wage bill.
 The tax rate varies between states, but as a general rule, you'll need to pay payroll tax if your total wages bill exceeds the state's tax-free threshold.
 For example, in New South Wales, the payroll tax rate is 5.45% when the tax-free threshold is AUD1.2 million per year, while in Victoria, the payroll tax is 4.85% when the tax-free threshold is AUD700,000 per year.

 Employers are required to register with the relevant department and keep up to date with changes in rates and thresholds.
 Additionally, some states offer exemptions or concessions for certain categories of employees.